 Your health care provider, (Physician, Physician Assistant or Nurse Practitioner), will review with you your history and current issues.
 You’ll be asked to describe any symptoms you’ve had, if any.
 The medical provider will then perform a physical exam, which is typically targeted based on your symptoms.

-In the event the provider determines the patient needs further treatment or diagnostic procedures beyond what the Health Services can provide, the provider may recommend referral to an outside service or specialist provider.
-The Patient Support Services nurse will assist with this process.
+In the event the provider determines that you need further treatment or diagnostic procedures beyond what the Health Services can provide, the provider may recommend referral to an outside service or specialist provider.
+The Patient Support Services nurse will assist with this scheduling